Focused on Driving Long-Term Performance

-One of the biggest myths in venture capital investing is that established funds are the only way to generate outperformance.
+One of the biggest myths in venture capital (VC) investing is that established funds are the only way to generate outperformance.

 Why Cambridge Associates?

 An early partner to the first generation of venture investors